iwschris/puppet-quest-guide/en_us/quests/hiera.md

 API features, while your your premium level customers get the added database features.
 The hot new startup Beauvine is paying for the basic service, while their competitor, the more established Auroch has opts for your premium service.
-Auroch also insists that you set up also set up a custom one-off instance of the application using cowsay's dragon character as the default.
+Auroch also insists that you also set up a custom one-off instance of the application using cowsay's dragon character as the default.

 Your goal is to create a Hiera configuration that will provide parameter